ivnvxd/pyquest/markdown/12_common_practices.md

 db_host = os.environ.get('DB_HOST', 'localhost')
 ```

-### 4. Profiling <a id="code-profiling"></a>
+## 4. Profiling <a id="code-profiling"></a>

-Profiling is the practice of measuring the performance of a program to identify its most time-consuming parts and to optimize them.
+_Profiling_ is the practice of measuring the performance of a program to identify its most time-consuming parts and to optimize them.
 Profiling can help you understand how your code is performing, identify bottlenecks, and make informed decisions about where to focus optimization efforts.

-#### Time Profiling (Performance Profiling) <a id="performance-profiling"></a>
+### Time Profiling (Performance Profiling) <a id="performance-profiling"></a>

-Time profiling is a type of profiling that measures the time taken by different parts of a program.
+_Time profiling_ (or _Performance Profiling_) is a type of profiling that measures the time taken by different parts of a program.
 It helps identify which parts of the code are consuming the most time and can be used to optimize the performance of the program.

-Time Profiling importance:
+_Time Profiling importance:_

 - **Identifying Bottlenecks**: It helps identify the parts of the code that are consuming the most time and resources.
 - **Optimization**: It provides insights into which parts of the code need to be optimized for better performance.
 - **Resource Allocation**: It helps in better resource allocation and planning for the program.